CollectorOfJack/collectorofjack_astro/src/pages/terms.md

 For the purposes of these Terms and Conditions:

 - **Affiliate** means an entity that controls, is controlled by, or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest, or other securities entitled to vote for election of directors or other managing authority.
-- **Company** (referred to as either "the Company," "We," "Us," or "Our" in this Agreement) refers to AutocrossBlog.com.
+- **Company** (referred to as either "the Company," "We," "Us," or "Our" in this Agreement) refers to CollectorOfJack.com.
+- **Content** refers to any and all information, text, images, videos, audio, or other materials displayed, shared, or otherwise made available through the Service.
 - **Device** means any device that can access the Service, such as a computer, tablet, or smartphone.
 - **Service** refers to the Website.
 - **Terms and Conditions** (also referred to as "Terms") mean these Terms and Conditions, forming the entire agreement between You and the Company regarding the use of the Service.
 - **Third-party Social Media Service** means any services or content provided by a third party that may be displayed, included, or made available through the Service.
-- **Website** refers to AutocrossBlog.com, accessible at [https://www.AutocrossBlog.com](https://www.AutocrossBlog.com).
+- **Website** refers to CollectorOfJack.com, accessible at [https://www.CollectorOfJack.com](https://www.CollectorOfJack.com).
 - **You** means the individual accessing or using the Service, or the entity on behalf of which such individual is accessing or using the Service.

 ## Acknowledgment

-These Terms and Conditions govern the use of AutocrossBlog.com and establish the rights and obligations of all users.
+These Terms and Conditions govern the use of CollectorOfJack.com and establish the rights and obligations of all users.
 By accessing or using the Service, You agree to be bound by these Terms.

 If You do not agree with any part of these Terms, You may not access the Service.

-You must be at least 18 years old to use this Service.
+**You must be of legal drinking age in your jurisdiction to use this Service.
+This Service is not intended for children.**

 Your use of the Service is also governed by Our [Privacy Policy](/privacy), which explains how We collect, use, and disclose personal information.

+## Age Restriction

+You must be of legal drinking age to access and use this website.
+By accessing or using the Service, you represent and warrant that you are of legal drinking age in your jurisdiction.
+We reserve the right to request proof of age at any time.

+## Content Disclaimer

+The Content on this Service is intended for informational and entertainment purposes only. **All prices, valuations, and opinions expressed on this website are solely those of the content creator and are not legally binding or professional advice.**

+We do not guarantee the accuracy, completeness, or reliability of any Content.
+You are solely responsible for any reliance on such information.

 ## Links to Other Websites